 The following are links to pages where you can sign up for Live Events put on by the Drug Companies who make Multiple Sclerosis drugs that are in your area to learn about Multiple Sclerosis Treatments and Therapies.
 The events are usually presented by prominent area doctors in the field and also some have patients who have taken the drug tell personal stories.
-Most of these events include a lunch or dinner and provide a great learn new things and to meet with others who have MS. Understand that Multiple Sclerosis drugs are very expensive, so drug vendors are usually more than happy to supply an extravagant meal along with their presentation.
-I have personally attended many live events and have always learned something from them, met great people (and usually never walked away hungry. lol.)
-Note most all of these treatments are only approved for the Relapsing forms of Multiple Sclerosis. _________________________________________________________________
+Most of these events include a lunch or dinner and provide a great opportunity to learn new things and to meet with others who also have MS. Understand that Multiple Sclerosis drugs are very expensive, so drug vendors are usually more than happy to supply an extravagant meal along with their presentation.
+I have personally attended many live events and have always learned something from them, met great people (and usually never walked away hungry. lol.) ___________________________________________

 Tecfidera - Tecfidera is a recent addition to the disease modifying drugs.
 It is a pill that is usually taken twice per day.
 The company that makes Tecfidera is the same one that makes Tysabri.
 Biogen.
 Tecfidera also carries a slight risk of PML so you will want to learn about this drug before you consider it.
 It has worked quite well for those patients receiving the drug.
-Biogen has been having several live events lately to teach people about this new addition and you may sign up for them at this link: https://www.tecfidera.com/support/ms-events _________________________________________________________________________________ If I missed a MS drug company that provides great live events please let me know in the comments.
+Biogen has been having several live events lately to teach people about this new addition and you may sign up for them at this link: https://www.tecfidera.com/support/ms-events______________________________________________

 There are many support groups for Multiple Sclerosis throughout the state of OHIO.
 The problem is sometimes finding them.
 There are a lot of pages out there on the web that list local groups.
 Rather than try and duplicate them I will instead make a listing here so you can go directly to the link and find a group in your area.
 Multiple Sclerosis Support Group web page listings for OHIO MSFocus has a page that lists several groups by county throughout Ohio. http://www.msfocus.org/support-groups.aspx?state=OH